ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 member has exactly one value in JSON, each data type for an object member field is naturally mutually exclusive with other data types within a single JSON object.

-For example, a resource request for a single access token is composed of an array of resource request descriptions while a request for multiple access tokens is composed of an object whose member values are all arrays.
+For example, a resource request for a single access token is composed of an object of resource request descriptions while a request for multiple access tokens is composed of an array whose member values are all objects.
 Both of these represent requests for access, but the difference in syntax allows the client instance and AS to differentiate between the two request types in the same request.